 Here’s a closer look at Acorns’ most important features:

 Unlike most traditional brokerages and robo-advisors, it doesn’t have a desktop-friendly dashboard or trading platform.
 For better or worse, it’s designed for on-the-go use.

-The concept is simple: every purchase you make with your Acorns Spend debit card or any linked debit card is rounded up to the nearest whole dollar, with the rounded-up portion invested automatically by Acorns’ robo-advisor software.
+The concept is simple: every purchase you make with your Acorns debit card or any linked debit card is rounded up to the nearest dollar, with the rounded-up portion invested automatically by Acorns’ robo-advisor software.

 It’s easy to see how this can add up quickly, assuming you link all of your spending accounts to your Acorns account.
 According to a study by the Federal Reserve Bank of San Francisco, the average American household made 59 purchase transactions in October 2012, or nearly two transactions per day.

 However, because Acorns charges monthly fees, building a portfolio solely with spare change from a few dozen transactions per month may not be cost-effective.

 If you can afford to invest more than the value of your round-up investments, recurring investments can help grow your nest egg faster and reduce the impact of Acorns’ fees.

 You can also schedule one-time investments, another common robo-advisor feature.
 This is a great way to initially fund your account or invest periodic windfalls, such as end-of-year bonuses or tax refunds.

-When you shop with Acorns’ Found Money partners using any credit or debit card linked to your Acorns account, you earn cash back that’s then automatically deposited into your Acorns investment account.
+When you shop with Acorns’ Found Money partners (including some of the country’s biggest retailers) using any credit or debit card linked to your Acorns account, you earn cash back that’s then automatically deposited into your Acorns investment account.

-Be aware that some Found Money opportunities — known as “Tap & Save” — require you to navigate to the partner’s website and make your purchase without exiting the Acorns app, while others simply require you to use your linked card at checkout.)
+Be aware that some Found Money opportunities — known as “Tap & Save” — require you to navigate to the partner’s website and make your purchase without exiting the Acorns app.
+(Others simply require you to use your linked card at checkout.)

 Acorns’ customer support team consists of technical staffers equipped to help with app functionality issues and investing experts authorized to provide general advice and guidance around risk tolerance, asset allocation, and other matters.

 - Automatic Round-Up Investments Are Convenient and Low-Friction.
 Acorns’ round-up system is the definition of “set it and forget it” investing — you invest your spare change as it’s accumulated, with no direct action required on your part.
 For people with limited funds to invest and little time to schedule transfers, this is a huge time- and stress-saver.